-XIV.
+XIII.
 Building and Maintaining Consensus

 From working with more than 200 course redesigns, NCAT has found that the most serious implementation issues encountered had to do with building and maintaining consensus about the redesign among all stakeholders: students, parents, faculty, professional staff, and senior administrators.
-The need for shared campuswide understanding of the redesign plan begins when it is developed; it continues through the pilot period as the plan becomes real; it becomes even more necessary during full implementation as more students, more faculty, and more staff get involved; and, equally important, it must continue on an ongoing basis.
+The need for a shared, campuswide understanding of the Emporium Model begins when a redesign plan is developed; it continues through the pilot period as the plan becomes real; it becomes even more necessary during full implementation as more students, more faculty, and more staff get involved; and, equally important, it must continue on an ongoing basis.

-Redesigning a course is not simply a faculty project but, rather, a solution to a recognized, institutional problem.
+Redesigning developmental math is not simply a faculty project but, rather, a solution to a recognized, institutional problem.
 The sustainability of that solution is based on continuing institutional agreement at all levels.
 Ongoing communication with all stakeholders about the redesign's effectiveness keeps the goals of the redesign and its outcomes clearly visible.
-The team needs to keep everyone updated on student success rates, student satisfaction, and cost reduction and to remind everyone of the situation prior to the redesign.
-Even though the team may be familiar with those facts, others in the institution may be new or may not know the history or be aware of the reasons the change was made.
+The team needs to keep everyone updated on student success rates, student satisfaction, and cost reduction and remind everyone of the situation prior to the redesign.
+Even though the team may be familiar with these facts, others in the institution may be new or may not know the history or be aware of the reasons the change was made.

-Some institutions have not encountered those implementation issues because they foresaw them and dealt with them in advance.
-Others did not anticipate them and had to deal with them in mid-redesign.
+Some institutions have not encountered these implementation issues because they foresaw them and dealt with them in advance.
+Others did not anticipate them and had to deal with them in midredesign.
 Some worked on resolving the issues constructively and ended up with successful redesigns; others backslid and abandoned key aspects of their redesign plans as consensus among various stakeholders waned.